anudeepshetty17/PrimeMultiplication/README.md

 # PrimeMultiplication
 Prime number multiplication table

-To execute the program download the PrimeMultiplication.jar and run execute the below program
+To execute the program download the PrimeMultiplication.jar and run the below command
 $ java -jar PrimeMultiplication.jar